Hemenhk/strength-house/README.md

 # Features

 This is a fully responsive website.
 Headings from h2-h6 are styled using 'Bebas Neue', whilst the h1 is styled with 'Squada One'.
-This is to differentiat between the hero content and the subsequent sections.
-'Noto Sans' has been used for paragraphs, as it is clean and elegant.
+This is to differentiate between the hero content and the subsequent sections.
+'Noto Sans' is used for paragraphs, as it is clean and elegant.
 The Website is comprised of five pages, provided in the navigation bar:

 ## Navigation Bar

 The navigation bar on the top right is used to access different pages of the website.
 The font is the same used for "h1".
-The hover effect has a distinct color, depending on which page you are, and has a slight delay in it's width, giving each page a sense of uniqueness.
+The hover effect has a distinct color, depending on which page you are on, and has a slight delay in it's width, giving each page a sense of uniqueness.
 When viewed on smaller devices such as tablets and phones, the navigation bar turns into a hamburger menu, to make navigating this website a lot easier.

 ![Navigation Bar](assets/images/thumbnail_Screenshot%202022-06-05%20at%2000.47.35.png)